Moxillian/Hamlet-Isles/README.md

 # Welcome to Hamlet Isles Website!
-### This is a fan project determined to add the DLC Hamlet into Don't Starve Together
+### This is a fan project determined to add the Don't Starve DLC "Hamlet" into Don't Starve Together

 **Current Roadmap**
 > ***SUBJECT TO CHANGES***